 On a cruising boat, the engines and generator can represent a substantial portion of the total vessel value.
 In addition, an engine failure at a critical time can be dangerous.
 For these reasons, whether you’re buying a previously owned boat or preparing your own boat for an adventure, it pays to invest the time and money in a thorough mechanical survey.

-For those of you who like what you see, there's more at boatersuniversity.com.
+Want to know more?
+Get it at boatersuniversity.com.
 Steve Zimmerman is the instructor for the Marine Diesel Maintenance and Troubleshooting course.